ostefani/search-app/README.md

 Search cities application, adds cities to a list, it doesn't save the list in DB.
 Created using JavaScript and PostgreSQL.

-## Demo is available here (it was previously deployed on DO an now it's not avalable)

 [Demo](http://64.226.104.96:3001/)

 ## Tech Stack